This NYC Hospital Has A Physician Suicide Problem It Doesn't Want You To Know About

 "[Physicians] were told to basically keep quiet and if they were to ever speak to a reporter it would break their contract and then they would be terminated," Wible told Refinery29.
 "Nobody has been allowed to grieve properly."

-This code of silence is only fuelling the high rate of physician suicides across the country, according to Dr. Wible.
+This code of silence is only fueling the high rate of physician suicides across the country, according to Dr. Wible.

-Although the hospital made grief counsellors available, many physicians who spoke to Refinery29 said it would not be easy to utilise these resources due to their demanding schedules or that they simply did not feel safe to speak to them.
+Although the hospital made grief counselors available, many physicians who spoke to Refinery29 said it would not be easy to utilize these resources due to their demanding schedules or that they simply did not feel safe to speak to them.

 Advertisement

-“These counsellors they have are extremely underutilised because people don’t feel safe to talk to a counsellor that’s attached to their boss,” Dr. Wible said.
+“These counselors they have are extremely underutilized because people don’t feel safe to talk to a counselor that’s attached to their boss,” Dr. Wible said.

 In a statement to Refinery29, a Mount Sinai St. Luke’s spokeswoman said, “Wellbeing initiatives and programs that promote work-life balance for students, faculty, and staff are integral to sustaining an environment that is collegial, collaborative, and inclusive.
 Providing compassionate care and teaching compassion among our physicians and employees is at the heart of our mission.”